awsdocs/amazon-cloudfront-developer-guide/doc_source/high_availability_origin_failover.md

 1. Choose the distribution that you want to create the origin group for\.

-1. Choose the **Origins and Origin Groups** tab\.
+1. Choose the **Origins** tab\.

+1. Make sure the distribution has more than one origin\.
+If it doesn’t, add a second origin\.

-1. On the **Origin and Origin Groups** tab, choose **Create Origin Group**\.
+1. On the **Origins** tab, in the **Origin groups** pane, choose **Create origin group**\.

 1. Choose the origins for the origin group\.
 After you add origins, use the arrows to set the priority—that is, which origin is primary and which is secondary\.

+1. Enter a name for the origin group\.

 1. Choose the HTTP status codes to use as failover criteria\.
-You can choose any combination of the following status codes: 500, 502, 503, 504, 404, or 403\.
+You can choose any combination of the following status codes: 403, 404, 500, 502, 503, or 504\.
 When CloudFront receives a response with one of the status codes that you specify, it fails over to the secondary origin\.
 **Note**
 CloudFront fails over to the secondary origin only when the HTTP method of the viewer request is `GET`, `HEAD`, or `OPTIONS`\.
 CloudFront does not fail over when the viewer sends a different HTTP method \(for example `POST`, `PUT`, and so on\)\.

-1. Enter a unique identifier for the origin group\.
-You can’t use an identifier that’s already in use for a different origin or origin group in your AWS account\.
+1. Choose **Create origin group**\.

 For information about specifying an origin group for a distribution, see [Origin ID](distribution-web-values-specify.md#DownloadDistValuesId)\.